isomerpages/aic-silvergeneration/_policies-and-schemes/Shelters & Senior Group Homes/Shelters And Senior Group Homes.md

 -------------------------------------------------

-For more info on Introduction to Senior Activity Centre, click [here](https://www.aic.sg/care-services/shelter-and-senior-group-home)
+For more info on Shelters And Senior Group Homes, click [here](https://www.aic.sg/care-services/shelter-and-senior-group-home)